Getting ready to board Aloha Airlines

 Gee, I hope so.
 If you’ve read this far, you probably do want to know what happens next.

 I want you to come back next week.
 I want you to start thinking about your own fascinating family stories, the odd characters, the strange facts, the things that make us all want to know what comes next.
-I want you to write those stories down, or talk them into a camcorder.
-I want you to dig out those photos of you in that yellow and white minidress and show them around.

 Trust me, people will want to know what happens next.